 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 16.48 minutes getting to work every day.

-Patrick Air Force Base is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Patrick Air Force Base does not have a public transit system used by locals to get to and from work.

-The education level of Patrick Air Force Base ranks among the highest in the nation.
-Of the 25-and-older adult population in Patrick Air Force Base, 48.19% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Patrick Air Force Base is one of the most well-educated cities in the nation.
+48.19% of adults in Patrick Air Force Base have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The per capita income in Patrick Air Force Base in 2022 was $33,688, which is middle income relative to Florida and the nation.
 This equates to an annual income of $134,752 for a family of four.
 However, Patrick Air Force Base contains both very wealthy and poor people as well.